Healthedata1/Slides/example.md

   - posted on Zulip for Implementer feedback 2x - no response
   - Option to change for ballot for comment - that would get the attention of implementers

+GF#10118:

+- OO thinks not worth it
+- Next steps: Eric contacted GG as product director ask this question to community

 >>>

-- Other Trackers:
+Other Trackers:
   - [GF#13318](https://gforge.hl7.org/gf/project/fhir/tracker/?action=TrackerItemEdit&tracker_item_id=13318&start=0)	Add Core extension to identify Personal HealthCare Device
      - Rob and I created a guidance document for `.code` codes and `valueCodeableConcept` codes
      - discussed at last Conf Call
-     - TermInfo topic
+     - next steps:  Rob to present as TermInfo topic

 >>>

+Several trackers related to Observation extensions and Vitals Profile:

+- clarify that extensions and operation have independent normative tracks
 - [GF#13144](https://gforge.hl7.org/gf/project/fhir/tracker/?action=TrackerItemEdit&tracker_item_id=13144&start=0)	Add Core extension to identify Personal HealthCare Device

-- Several trackers related to Observation extensions and Vitals Profile
+- Confirmed that extensions and operations on own track

 >>>

 - QA - Ongoing and up to date